 Janet Benton began writing early and has worked hard to give books a central place in her life.
 She grew up in a small town in Connecticut and skipped eighth grade to travel the world with her working-artist mother.
 She holds an M.F.A. in English/fiction writing from the University of Massachusetts, Amherst and a B. A. in religious studies from Oberlin College.
 After working at magazines, newspapers, and publishers, running an editorial business, and teaching writing at four universities and privately, she began The Word Studio (www.thewordstudio.us) to focus on working with writers.
 Click here to read an interview with her in Publisher's Weekly, March 2017, called "Mothers from the Past: PW Talks with Janet Benton."
+Feel free to get in touch via the Contact tab on this site.
 She'll be pleased to answer just about any question; for a short list that might get your thinking started, see below.

 - ESSAY, "The Power of a Diary," May 16, 2017, in Read Her Like an Open Book.

 - ESSAY, "In storytelling, finding joy and understanding," Sunday Commentary section, March 19, 2017, in the Philadelphia Inquirer.

-- ESSAY, "A Feminist's Daughter Finds Love in the Kitchen," October 6, 2013: "On Mother’s Day last spring, my 10-year-old daughter listed some things she loves about having me as her mother."
-Read more in the New York Times.
+- ESSAY, "A Feminist's Daughter Finds Love in the Kitchen," October 6, 2013.
+Read in the New York Times.

 ESSAY, "In the Name of Fairness, Don't Erase Women's History," lead piece in Sunday Commentary section, March 20, 2016.
 Read in the Philadelphia Inquirer.